Adnanosman9/Rover/README.md

 ## Why This Build Exists

-Most capable open-source rover platforms — including the original Sawppy — rely on LX-16A or similar smart servos that are expensive and difficult to source reliably outside of the US, Europe, or China.
-Bumblebee is a direct answer to that problem: a full rocker-bogie rover platform rebuilt around hardware that is actually available in Bangladesh, at prices students can work with.
+Most capable open-source rover platforms - including the original Sawppy - rely on LX-16A or similar smart servos that are expensive and difficult to source reliably outside of the US, Europe, or China.
+Bumblebee is a direct answer to that problem: a full rocker-bogie rover platform adapted around hardware that is realistically accessible to students in Bangladesh.

 The engineering tradeoffs are documented openly.
 This project is also intended to help other students and makers in similar situations adapt advanced robotics platforms to their local hardware ecosystem.